June 5-10, 2022 (Courses 22-1 and 22-2)

 - What merit badges will be offered?

 The purpose of NYLT is leadership training in the context of a model troop and patrol.
-No merit badges will be offered.
+Merit badges classes will not be offered.

 - When is parent’s night?

-The five and a half day schedule of NYLT is very full, from early morning until bedtime each night.
+The five-and-a-half-day schedule of NYLT is full, from early morning until bedtime each night.
 There are no scheduled times for parental visits.

 - Can Venturers and Sea Scouts attend NYLT?